CatalinPlesu/grape.nvim/README.md

 With `grape.nvim`, you can:

 - Organize notes and ideas
-- Manage to-do lists
-- Write documentation
-- Write blog posts to Hugo or Astro
+- Visualize your knowledge graph
+- Other things supported by [kiwi.nvim](https://github.com/serenevoid/kiwi.nvim/)

 To do a quick start, press `<Leader>ww` (default is `\ww`) to go to your index wiki file.
 By default, it is located in `~/wiki/index.md`.